amcgregor/cloudapp-rescue/CONTRIBUTING.md

   3. Ensure changes are up to date with their parent branch and that they do not conflict.

-## Donations and Patreon Support
+## Donations and Financial Support

 Financial contributions are welcome.
-To arrange a one-time donation, please contact `GothAlice` on IRC (see details above) and for more ongoing support we have [Patreon](https://www.patreon.com/GothAlice) prepared for you.
+To arrange a one-time donation, please contact `GothAlice` on IRC (see details above) and for more ongoing support we offer [GitHub Sponsors](https://github.com/sponsors/amcgregor) and [Patreon](https://www.patreon.com/GothAlice).
 We have rewards (such as inclusion in the [Patrons team on GitHub](https://github.com/orgs/marrow/teams/patrons) plus our eternal gratitude) and goals, so please give it a look; every penny helps pay for infrastructure costs and caffeine.
-So much caffine.
+So much caffeine.

 If at any point you wish or need to cease recurring donations, do not feel bad.
 Don't put yourself out on our account, and thank you!